neta-elad/conproj-a/book/description.md

 Nouns are classified according to 3 genders:

 - Human, for nouns representing humans, as well as most body parts.
 - Animate, for nouns representing most animal
-(most bugs and small critters are not included), as well as some natural phenomena (rivers, storms).
+(bugs and small critters are not included), as well as some natural phenomena (rivers, storms).
 - Inanimate, for all other nouns.

-@{description/tables.md}@
+donotinclude{description/tables.md}@
 @{description/sentences.md}@

-## Articles
+## Determiners

 By default, nouns in $name are definite.
 For singular nouns there is an indefinite article: